 Even with the emergence of the posh hotel and lodge, Lanai has not completely lost the charm of a small island.
 Lanai City’s public square still hosts a Farmer’s Market every Saturday morning and is home to a handful of nifty shops and galleries, three food markets and a few eateries (most only for breakfast and lunch).

-Ellison is trying to change the “lift” situation, by acquiring Island Air and shaking things up with more flights and new aircraft.
+Getting there is a real problem.
+Cost is another.
 It’s a wait-and-see right now, but with only 18 holes in operation (and with renovations generally keeping one hole closed daily), the question becomes, do you really want to fork over the dough for a visit?

 Best Hawaii Vacations